What are Peering Agreements?

 What is the primary purpose of a peering agreement?

-Peering agreements aim to facilitate direct data exchange between ISPs, reducing latency and improving network performance by bypassing third-party transit providers.
+The primary purpose is to facilitate direct data exchange between ISPs, reducing latency and improving network efficiency.